 You’ll notice that taxes are not taken out of the checks sent to you.
 Depending on the arrangement, you may even get hand-written personal checks.
 As such, it’s important to put money aside all year long, so when tax season comes, you’re prepared to pay.

 Most importantly, don’t forget to pay your estimated quarterly taxes.
 Your accountant can help you prep for that, or you can use this 1040-ES form to figure them out on your own.
-Use this 2017 tax calendar to make sure you know when each payment is due.

 If You’re Caught Off Guard, Don’t Panic